nprapps/qgis-templates/README.md

 Copy the path from `QGIS > Preferences > General > Project files > Template folder`.

-To override the default location for QGIS templates, pass the new path as a variable to `make`.
+To override the default location for QGIS templates, pass the new path as a variable to `make install`.
 In the example below, the QGIS template directory is `~/src/my_templates`:

 		make && make install QGIS_TEMPLATE_DIR=~/src/my_templates

-### Installing a single template
+### Installing a specific template

-You can similarly customize the list of templates you'd like to install by passing the variable
+You can similarly customize the list of templates you'd like to install by passing the variable `TEMPLATES` as an override.

 ### Using the templates